Health (Apple)

 Health is a health informatics mobile app, announced by Apple Inc. on June 2, 2014, at its Worldwide Developers Conference (WWDC).
-The app is available on iPhone and iPod Touch devices running iOS 8 or later.
-The application holds health data such as blood pressure measurement and glucose levels, but also holds physical tracking data such as step counts.
+The app is available on iPhone and iPod Touch devices running iOS 8 or later, and on iPads running iPadOS 17 or later.
+The application collects health data such as blood pressure measurement and glucose levels, but also collects physical tracking data such as step counts.
 It can pull data from fitness trackers, smartwatches, smart scales, and other devices.

 Features

 The Health app tracks and stores various health data and metrics, as well as clinical medical records for users with supported health insurers or hospitals signed up to the "Apple Health Records" program.
-Data is divided into several categories: activity, body measurements, cycle tracking, hearing, heart, medications, mindfulness, mobility, nutrition, respiratory, sleep, symptoms, vitals, and other data.
-Users with a connected Apple Watch will have their health information from the device automatically imported into the health app including their activity rings, walking and running distances, flights climbed, mindfulness minutes, sleep analysis, handwashing, environmental noise levels, heart rate, blood oxygen levels, and ECG measurements.
+Data is divided into several categories: activity, body measurements, cycle tracking, hearing, heart, medications, mental wellbeing, mobility, nutrition, respiratory, sleep, symptoms, vitals, and other data.

+Users with a connected Apple Watch will have their health information from the device automatically imported into the health app including their activity rings, walking and running distances, flights climbed, mindfulness minutes, sleep analysis, handwashing metrics, environmental noise levels, heart rate, blood oxygen levels, and ECG measurements.
 Health data can also be logged manually or through third-party applications.

 Since iOS 13, Health has been capable of period and fertility tracking, allowing users to log their menstruation cycles and receive predictions as to when their next period may begin.
 With iOS 16, Apple introduced medication logging, which allows users to track the medicines they are taking and set reminders for when to take them, as well as alerting users of potential drug interactions.
 Both features are also available as standalone applications on watchOS devices.
+With iOS 17, users can also journal their daily emotions and moods in order to track their mental health, as well as take standardized anxiety and depression tests, which can be useful in knowing if it’s an appropriate time to consult a therapist.

 "Medical ID" profiles are also kept within the Health app, which allows for key medical information to be easily accessed by first responders without the need to unlock someone's device.
 Users can choose to what to display in their Medical ID, such as allergies, medications, blood type, organ donor status, and emergency contact details.
 As of July 2016, users on iOS 10 or later in the United States have been able to sign up to be an organ, eye, and tissue donor through the Health app.

 Initially, the Health app was criticized for its lack of compatible third-party applications (at its release on September 17, 2014, along with iOS 8), glucose tracking, proper health data explanations, and sluggish app performance.
 Eventually, Apple fixed these issues with software updates.
 In 2019, the Health app received a redesign as part of iOS 13, which simplified navigation of the app by replacing the dashboard with a summary tab and placing everything else under a "browse" tab, similar to the previous "health data" tab.